floatingpixels/supabase-nuxt/README.md

 ### Redirection for non-authorized users

 If `redirect` is set to `true` in the module options, users will be automatically routed to the login page when they are not authenticated.
-If you want to allow access to "public" pages, you just need to add them in the `exclude` `redirect` option, and they will not redirect unauthenticated users.
+If you want to allow access to "public" pages, you just need to add them in the `exclude` `redirect` option, and they will not re-direct unauthenticated users.

 ### Error Handling